 Synchronous.
-A learning activity in which participants engage simultaneously in learning activities.
+A learning activity in which participants engage simultaneously with a real time instructor.

 Word count formula.
 A method, detailed under S17-05 method 2, to determine the recommended CPE credit for self study programs that uses a formula, including word count of learning material, number of questions and exercises, and duration of audio and video segments.